Selkomark/Blackhole-Sim/PACKAGING.md

 make sign
 ```

-**Option 2: Automatic Detection**
-The `sign_package.sh` script will automatically attempt to find a Developer ID certificate if `MACOS_SIGNING_IDENTITY` is not set.

-**Option 3: Skip Signing**
+**Option 2: Skip Signing**
-If you don't have a certificate, the app will still work but macOS may show warnings.
-You can skip signing by not running `make sign`.
+If you don't have a certificate or choose not to sign, the app will still work but macOS may show warnings.

 **Note**: For distribution outside the Mac App Store, you need a "Developer ID Application" certificate from Apple Developer.